mawburn/prompteval/README.md

 ## Prompts

-Create markdown files in the `prompts` directory.
-Each file name (without extension) will be used as the prompt ID.
+Add markdown files to the `prompts` directory.
+Each file name becomes the prompt ID:

-Example:
 ```
 # prompts/test.md
 Write a poem about artificial intelligence.